Part II of an interview with Shawn Michaels.

 Michaels will serve as an ambassador for the company and will collaborate with EyeBlack to produce a customized product line.

 “For me, personally, I’m a guy who spends a lot of time in the outdoors, period, whether it’s working or hunting.
 So I told them that is something I can definitely use.
 They’ve got a certain type called the Warrior [HBK chuckles a little].
-I guess for me it takes the place of the facepaint and things of that nature.”
+I guess for me it takes the place of the facepaint and things of ios 8.1.3 jailbreak that nature.&rdquo

 The licensing agreement signed between Michaels and EyeBlack gives EyeBlack the rights to create and sell product featuring Michael’s trademark phrases and nicknames like: Showstopper, Mr. HOF and Mr. Hall of Fame.